Babylon (book)

-Generation "П"/P is the third novel by Russian author Victor Pelevin.
+Babylon, known in the US as Homo Zapiens, is the third novel by Russian author Victor Pelevin.
 Published in 1999, it tells the story of Babylen Tatarsky, a Moscow 'creative' and advertising copywriter.
 The story deals with themes of post-Soviet Russia, consumerism, recreational drug use, and Mesopotamian mythology.

-An English translation by Andrew Bromfield was published by Penguin in the US as Homo Zapiens, and by Faber and Faber in the UK as Babylon.

 A film adaption by Victor Ginzburg was released on 14 April 2011.